What do flea larvae look like? If you are concerned that you may have a flea problem, you are likely looking out for various signs.

 Details: What Do Flea Larvae Look Like?

-It is quite often much more comfortable to recognize an adult flea or even a flea egg, but identifying flea larvae might be a little more complicated.
+It is often much more comfortable recognizing an adult flea or even a flea egg, but identifying flea larvae might be a little more complicated.

 The Life Cycle of a Flea

 - The first stage is the egg; these are small whitish objects around the size of a grain of salt and are notoriously difficult to notice.

 - Next comes the larvae stage, which we will look at in more depth throughout this article.

 - The third stage is the pupa when the flea enters into a cocoon and lies dormant for some time.

 - Finally, the adult flea emerges, and this is what most people are familiar with.

 If you think you might have spotted flea larvae around your home, there are certain things to look out for, such as;